d-e-e-p/fixed-size-string-buffer/README.md

 Externally this class looks like a simple queue with infinite space.
 In this example, 3 X 3-char messages are stuffed into a buffer that can only hold 8 chars.
-0aa gets pushed out to make room for 2cc because foo only has space for 8 chars
+0aa gets pushed out to make room for 2cc because foo only has space for 8 chars:

 ```cpp
 #include <iostream>